xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

     > Notes:
     >
-    > If you are a new User, you must accept the invitation to join an Organization first.
+    > If you are a new user, you must accept the invitation to join an Organization first.
 Then you will receive the authentication email.

 2. Check the information, then click **Allow this account to access Organization [...] via SSO** to confirm.